 Applications are selected for audition.
 Auditioned candidates will be expected to prepare a recital programme of 45’ duration as well as give an outline of their proposed course of study abroad and two references.
 Auditions will be held in London on Wednesday 28 June 2017.

 How can I apply?

-The RPS Composition Prizes are part of the RPS New Music Programme.
+RPS grants for study abroad are part of the RPS Young Musicians Programme.
 We are extremely grateful to the trusts, corporate sponsors and indivdual donors who support the programme.
 Click here to find out more.